simjxu/gatsby-learn/README.md

   > This allows you to set default changes without having to play with
     any CSS
 - Try out CSS Modules when you get a chance (see same link above)
+- Emotion lets you write CSS using JS